 The Barranco Wall elevation is 257 meters (843 feet) high and is located on the side of Mount Kilimanjaro.
 The Barranco Wall is what climbers would refer to as a scramble, meaning it does not require mountain climbing skills to traverse the area.

 In this article, you will learn more about the Barranco Wall, how to get there, what to expect when you visit, as well as how it was formed.

 Where is the Barranco Wall Located?

 The Barranco Wall is located on the southern base of Kibo, which is a part of Mount Kilimanjaro.
 It can only be reached by specific paths that go up the mountain.
 The four routes that travel this direction are:

-The Barranco Wall was formed by volcanic activity as well as landslides in the area.
-As you know, Mount Kilimanjaro is a dormant volcano and currently the highest mountain in Africa.
+The Barranco Wall was formed by volcanic activity as well as landslides in the area between 150,000 and 200,000 years when the Mount Kilimanjaro went dormant.
 The mountain is so high that it is difficult to see the top when you look up from the bottom.
 Because of this, many mountaineers add this climb to their bucket list.